AnnahGerletti/learning_ruby/into_to_ruby.md

 #Comments or =begin =end (must be on their own lines, no spaces after the words)

+Levels of Abstraction
+Ruby programers use ruby languages to build higher level languages called 'Domain Specifiic Languages or DSL' like Rails or RSpec

 * * * Ruby Koans
 Teaches you about ruby in real life http://rubykoans.com/